01-edu/Branch-Blockchain/Quest6 Simple Tokens/tokenSale/README.md

 - Create a `constructor` function that takes as parameter the address of a deployed `MinimalToken` and the price of a token (in wei).

-- Create a public payable function `buy()` that sends to the buyer token proportionnaly to the value send.
+- Create a public payable function `buy()` that sends to the buyer token proportionally to the value send.

 - Create a public function `getPrice()` that returns the price of the token.